mohyaz11/OptimumSetupBook/manuscript/IaC.md

 ## Spinning up Deployment Targets and deploying to them automatically using Infrastructure as Code

-The tentacle is an MSI you have to install on a VM.
+The Tentacle is an MSI you have to install on a VM.
 To get your POC going, you went the manual route.
 Download the MSI onto the VM, install it and configure it.
 Then you went back to the Octopus Deploy UI and registered the target with the Octopus Deploy server.
-For a few tentacles that works.
+For a few Tentacles that works.
 Once you get above 25 or so machines, you realize that doesn't scale.

-We recommend creating a process to automate the tentacle installation.
+We recommend creating a process to automate the Tentacle installation.
 If you are using Azure, you can leverage Azure Resource Manager Templates (ARM Templates).
 For AWS, you can leverage or CloudFormation to spin up new virtual machines.
 Both processes support running a PowerShell script to bootstrap them.

 > ![](images/professoroctopus.png) CloudFormation templates allow you to include PowerShell in them.
 ARM templates require you to use the custom script extension.
 We recommend using Google to find the latest examples.